ja-mcm/OCRfixr/README.md

 Corrected text:
 > _"Days there were when small trade came to the __store__.
 Then the young clerk read._"

+For very common scanning errors where it is clear what the word should have been (ex: 'onlv' --> 'only'), OCRfixr skips the context check and relies solely on a static mapping of common corrections.
+This helps to maximize the number of successful edits.

 ### Using OCRfixr